Joelheile/ybudget/README.md

 ## Features

 - 📊 **Budget Planning** - Organize projects by donors, track expenses in real-time, get warnings when approaching limits
-- 💳 **Transaction Import** - Import CSV from all German banks (Sparkasse, Volksbank, DKB, N26) with smart matching
+- 💳 **Transaction Import** - Import CSV from all German banks (Sparkasse, Volksbank, & Moss) with smart matching
 - 🎯 **Project Organization** - Assign expenses to projects, see remaining budgets at a glance
-- 📈 **Reports** - Generate professional Verwendungsnachweise for donors in PDF format

 ## Tech Stack